inadarei/hyper/_includes/mediatypestructure.md

   5. `curies` - optional.
 List of
      [CURIEs](https://www.w3.org/TR/2010/NOTE-curie-20101216/), complying to the
      W3C definition.
-In Hyper, CURIEs can be used in "uri" fields or as any object key.
+In Hyper, CURIEs can be used in "uri" fields or as any object's key.
 Please note that CURIEs can conflict with many valid uris, such as the ones starting with prefixes like "mailto:", "git:", "urn:", "about:" etc. When Hyper sees a colon (":") in a key or a URI, it considers the string to be a URI, unless it is a CURIE registered in the document.
 Case